 Coming off an awesome rookie season, we didn’t slow down and started preparing for the 2006 season.
 We competed in the 2006 NASA/VCU Regional playing Aim High with our robot “Trouble.”
 We seeded 7th out of 64 teams with a record of 7-1-0, teamed up with Metal-In-Motion 343 and Team Talon 1598 for the elimination tournament.
 Our alliance went undefeated through the quarterfinals, semifinals, and finals, earning our alliance the 2006 NASA/VCU Regional Championship.

-2013 brought our first season attending two regional competitions.
+2013 brought about many changes.
+We started exploring new construction methods, with the robot’s frame being all 80/20 extruded aluminum.
+It was also our first season attending two regional competitions.
 Playing Ultimate Ascent, we attended the Palmetto Regional in Myrtle Beach, South Carolina, and ranked 15 out of 65 teams.
 Our alliance with teams 1772 and 1287 advanced to the semi-finals.
 A great performance at Palmetto prepared us for our second regional of the season.
 We ranked low at the event but were chosen to a great alliance with teams 1541 and 1262 and went on to win the event, marking our second regional win.

-2016: We moved to the district style of play, having to compete in two district qualifying events to earn points to qualify for the district championship.
+We moved to the district style of play, having to compete in two district qualifying events to earn points to qualify for the district championship.
+This was our first robot using chain-in-tube construction to save space and protect the chain and sprockets powering the drivetrain.
 We played well at both qualifying events in Blacksburg and Portsmouth and qualified for the District Championship in Maryland.
 While we made the elimination rounds at all three events, we did not qualify for the World Championship.

-2017: Franklin High School FIRST Robotics Team 1610 is excited to announce our new team name: Blackwater Robotics.
+Franklin High School FIRST Robotics Team 1610 is excited to announce our new team name: Blackwater Robotics.
 Drawing inspiration from a picture of the Union Camp tugboat “Corinthia,” the rebranded name and logo celebrate the history of Franklin and the significance the Blackwater River had on the growth and history of the city.
+6 wheel West Coast drive with drop-omnis.
 FIRST Chesapeake Hampton Roads District Event winners, #1 Seed, and Quality Award winner.

-View our complete team history on The Blue Alliance.
+View our complete event and award history on The Blue Alliance.